oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/device_global/README.md

 * The `host_access` property tells the compiler how the host code accesses the `device_global`.
 The property comes in four variants `host_access_none`, `host_access_read`, `host_access_write`, and `host_access_read_write`(the default).
 The `host_access` property makes no assertion on how the **device** can access the `device_global`: the device can always read and write to the `device_global` object.

-> **Note**: Further details on these and other properties can be found in the [device_global Extension](https://www.intel.com/content/www/us/en/docs/oneapi-fpga-add-on/optimization-guide/2023-2/device-global-ext.html) section of the [FPGA Optimization Guide for Intel® oneAPI Toolkits](https://www.intel.com/content/www/us/en/docs/oneapi-fpga-add-on/optimization-guide/2023-2/overview.html).
+> **Note**: Further details on these and other properties can be found in the [device_global Extension](https://www.intel.com/content/www/us/en/docs/oneapi-fpga-add-on/optimization-guide/current/device-global-ext.html) section of the [FPGA Optimization Guide for Intel® oneAPI Toolkits](https://www.intel.com/content/www/us/en/docs/oneapi-fpga-add-on/optimization-guide/current/overview.html).

-A `device_global` instance can be used to store state across multiple relaunches of a kernel without having to pass in a `buffer` as a kernel argument.
-An example of an application that would benefit from such a state is where kernels are nodes in a state-machine.
+A `device_global` instance can be used to store state across multiple relaunches of a kernel without needing a SYCL buffer or a Unified Shared Memory (USM) pointer.
+This can be useful for creating a finite state machine.

 ### Initialize a `device_global` Instance